nim-lang/website/jekyll/_posts/2021-10-18-version-160-released.md

 tooling is written entirely in nim).
 This has been an ongoing issue ever since - if you have any issues related to this, please report nim compiler and associated tooling as false detection to the respective antivirus vendors.

-## New users

-Check out if your package manager already ships version 1.6 or install it as described [here](https://nim-lang.org/install.html).

 ## Existing users